digitalbazaar/bedrock-native-app/README.md

 export NATIVE_APP_NAME="My Native App"
 ```

-You can store them in this repo in a file named `native-app-config.sh` if you wish.
+The env variables can be stored in this repo in a file named `native-app-config.sh`.

-Once those variables are set you can run this:
+Once those variables are set run this:
 ```
 npm run set-app-manifests
 ```

-Alternatively you can run:
+or alternatively:
 ```
 bash ./scripts/set-native-app-manifests.sh
 ```

 ### Bedrock / Server for Deep Links
-In order to support deep links that open your application you will need to serve two json files
+In order to support deep links that open the application the server will need to serve two json files.
-from your web app.
 Both of those files are served from the `/.well-known` route.

 [Capacitor's App Links docs are recommended and here](https://capacitorjs.com/docs/guides/deep-links)
 [Android App Links docs are here](https://developer.android.com/training/app-links/verify-android-applinks#multi-site)
 [iOS Universal Links docs are here](https://developer.apple.com/documentation/xcode/supporting-associated-domains?language=objc)

 Associated domains and app intents should be handled by the `set-app-manifests` command.
-All you need to do is create the `apple-app-site-association` and `assetlinks.json` files.
+Create the `apple-app-site-association` and `assetlinks.json` files using the docs above.
+For iOS the app must be linked to an apple developer account inside of XCode.
 A single site apple site association file will look like this:
 ```
 {